SagarSikchi/Pocket-Manager/README.md

 # Pocket-Manager
-A Web App Solution to Secure and Manage Files
+A Web Solution to Secure and Manage Files

 Using this project user can modify and manage his/her files and folders.